13 Tips About Retropie That Will Impress Your Friends

 - That’s it, you now have the theme you chose by default.

-If you have any issue while enabling the theme, for example, if you don’t get it in the theme list, try to restart Emulstation to apply changes (Main Menu > Quit > Restart Emulstation).
+If you have any issues while enabling the theme (i.e. if you don’t get it in the theme list,) try to restart Emulstation to apply changes (Main Menu > Quit > Restart Emulstation).

-Here is one my video with my favorites themes if you don’t know which one to choose :
+Here is one of my videos with my favorite themes if you don’t know which one to choose:

 The linked article with all the information is also available here.